ArcDelta/RHH-Ports/ports/unreleased/unleashedrecomp/unleashedrecomp/BUILDING.md

 # Building Sonic Unleashed Recomp

 You need some specific files to compile `UnleashedRecomp`.
-Use an existing release from `https://github.com/hedge-dev/UnleashedRecomp/releases` and install the game.
+Use an existing release from [UnleashedRecomp Repo](https://github.com/hedge-dev/UnleashedRecomp/releases) and install the game.
 Then get the following files:

 ```
 default.xex